Serotonin: Antidepressants

 Drugs that alter serotonin levels are used in treating depression, generalized anxiety disorder, and social phobia.
 Monoamine oxidase inhibitors (MAOIs) prevent the breakdown of monoamine neurotransmitters (including serotonin), and therefore increase concentrations of the neurotransmitter in the brain.
 MAOI therapy is associated with many adverse drug reactions, and patients are at risk of hypertensive emergency triggered by foods with high tyramine content, and certain drugs.
 Some drugs inhibit the re-uptake of serotonin, making it stay in the synaptic cleft longer.
 The tricyclic antidepressants (TCAs) inhibit the reuptake of both serotonin and norepinephrine.
 The newer selective serotonin reuptake inhibitors (SSRIs) have fewer side-effects and fewer interactions with other drugs.

 Certain SSRI medications have been shown to lower serotonin levels below the baseline after chronic use, despite initial increases.
 The 5-HTTLPR gene codes for the number of serotonin transporters in the brain, with more serotonin transporters causing decreased duration and magnitude of serotonergic signaling.
 The 5-HTTLPR polymorphism (l/l) causing more serotonin transporters to be formed is also found to be more resilient against depression and anxiety.

+Besides their use in treating depression and anxiety, certain serotonergic antidepressants are also approved and used to treat fibromyalgia, neuropathic pain, and chronic fatigue syndrome.

+Anxiolytics

+Azapirone anxiolytics like buspirone and tandospirone act as serotonin 5-HT1A receptor agonists.

+Antipsychotics

+Many antipsychotics bind to and modulate serotonin receptors, including the serotonin 5-HT1A, 5-HT2A, 5-HT2B, 5-HT2C, 5-HT6, and 5-HT7 receptors, among others.
+Activation of serotonin 5-HT1A receptors and blockade of serotonin 5-HT2A receptors may contribute to the therapeutic antipsychotic effects of these agents, whereas antagonism of serotonin 5-HT2C receptors has been especially implicated in side effects of antipsychotics.

+Antimigraine agents

+Antimigraine agents such as the triptans like sumatriptan act as agonists of the serotonin 5-HT1B, 5-HT1D, and/or 5-HT1F receptors.
+Earlier antimigraine agents were the ergoline derivatives and ergot-related drugs such as ergotamine, dihydroergotamine, and methysergide, which act as non-selective serotonin receptor agonists.

+Oxytocics

+Certain lysergamides like ergometrine and methylergometrine are used clinically as oxytocic agents.
+The oxytocic effects of these drugs are thought to most likely be mediated by agonism of serotonin 5-HT2 receptors in uterine smooth muscle tissue.